b-cubed-eu/documentation/pages/dev-guide.md

 - Classes and functions MUST be documented using docstrings.
 </div>

 Many of the principles that are outlined in the chapters on [R](#r) and [R packages](#r-pkg), also apply to writing Python code.
 In this chapter, we will outline some additional requirements for Python.
-A very good reference to Python programming can be found in [The Hitchhicker’s Guide to Python](https://docs.python-guide.org/) ([Reitz & Schlusser 2016][reitz_schlusser_2016]).
+A very good reference to Python programming can be found in [The Hitchhicker’s Guide to Python](https://docs.python-guide.org/).

 {:#python-repo-structure}
 ### Repository structure